Frequently asked questions

 What else happens?

-Non-PCV holders will have to apply for their PC Provisional, but we help out with that and the application, which is then ‘Fast-tacked’ through.
+Non-PCV holders will have to apply for their PC Provisional, but we help out with that and the application, which is then ‘Fast-tracked’ through.
 We even pay for your licence!

 How long will training take?